img

 existing_dataset_project

-The INFORMATION_SCHEMA.JOBS_BY_PROJECT table is qualified with region.
-The example above shows query history in europe-west2.
-But it can be modified as “region-us” to get the metadata from the US.
+The INFORMATION_SCHEMA.JOBS_BY_PROJECT table is qualified with the region.
+The example above shows query history in Europe-West2, but it can be modified to “region-us” to get the metadata from the US.

-This query can also further be optimized to get only relevant columns.
-Because of this, users can reduce query cost.
-They can also build further operational dashboards or views.
+This query can also be further optimized to get only relevant columns.
+Because of this, users can reduce query costs and build further operational dashboards or views.

 Conclusion

 GCP does not offer this level of granularity by default.
 Because of this, users find it nearly impossible to determine the source of BigQuery pricing costs and their remedy.
 In such cases, the metadata tables available natively in BigQuery can be extremely useful.
-This is because they show exactly which user triggered the query and the time they triggered it at.
-They can also learn about the exact query itself, and the cost of running that query.
+They show exactly which user triggered the query and the time they triggered it.
+Users can also learn about the exact query itself and the cost of running that query.

 Remarkably, the fine-grained permissions available in GCP BigQuery ensure that queries can be confined to operational and admin teams.
 This is because they can only use it to monitor costs on GCP BigQuery.
 Users also are not able to view or query other existing data.